Le Touquet: Paris-Plage

 While the origins of the name "Touquet" are obscure, the "Paris-Plage" part is easily traceable.
-On 29 April 1882, Alphonse Daloz created the first subdivision within the cape's area and called it Paris-Plage, following advice of the late Hippolyte de Villemessant, editor-in-chief of Le Figaro.
+In April 1882, Alphonse Daloz created the first subdivision within the cape's area and called it Paris-Plage, following advice of the late Hippolyte de Villemessant, editor-in-chief of Le Figaro.
 In 1874, Villemessant had written a letter that commended the qualities of the then-empty beach of Touquet.
 He described it as "more beautiful than that of Trouville" and that he wanted to make it an "Arcachon of the North".
 Both cities are renowned seaside resorts.
 Le Touquet, in his view, would resolve the "Paris-on-Sea (Paris-Plage) problem" for the people living in Paris – in other words, that it would become the destination of choice for Parisians looking for a beach resort.
 The French government first acknowledged the name in 1892 in an order of the Prime Minister, Émile Loubet and the minister of the interior.
 The law of 28 March 1912, which separated Paris-Plage from Cucq into a separate commune, further recognised its existence under the current compound name.

 This part of the name was the subject of a trademark dispute with Paris.
-The French capital decided to launch Paris-Plages (then Paris-Plage), an artificial beaches programme on the Seine and submitted an application for the name.
+The French capital decided to launch Paris-Plages (then Paris-Plage), an artificial beaches programme on the Seine.
+Paris submitted an application to reserve the name for its event.
 Le Touquet objected and replied with its own trademark submission the following year, which led to a lawsuit from the capital city that asserted right of priority for its own submission.
 In January 2008, Paris settled with Le Touquet, allowing the latter to retain its second part of the name unchanged.